opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

 **ACTION by ISO​:** The ISO will make the determination of whether an occurrence is an incident.

-**ACTION by ISO​:** If determined to be an incident, the ISO will assign it an identifier based on a template of year-month-day_sequencialnumber, e.g. “2019-03-18_001”[^3].
+**ACTION by ISO​:** If determined to be an incident, the ISO will assign it an identifier based on a template of year-month-day_sequencialnumber, e.g. “2019-03-18_001”(For an exercise, append “\_EXERCISE” to the name, e.g. “2019-03-18\_001_EXERCISE”).

 **ACTION by ISO​:** When an occurrence is identified as an incident, the ISO will set an initial priority of either high or normal: